c-blake/nio/README.md

 can also stow the format inside a file of a parallel name (e.g. "foo" & ".foo").
 I have found this setup to be usable, flexible, & efficient.
 It can perhaps cure you from your likely addiction of parsing & re-parsing ASCII numbers which is up to hundreds of times slower than modern SIMD FP operations.
-(Seriously, SIMD's go at L1 cache bandwidth which are order 100s of GB/s while parsing at even 1 GB/s is a challenge; Printing/binary->ASCIII is even slower.)
+(Seriously -- SIMD's go at L1 cache bandwidth which are order 100s of GB/s while parsing at even 1 GB/s is a challenge and printing/binary->ASCII is even slower.)

-Unpacking other linearized/serialized marshal formats often requires at least iterating over all data.
+Unpacking other linearized/serialized marshal formats often requires at least iterating over all data, but often has decompression work woven in.
 NIO tries to allow "mmap & go" when feasible.
 In a sense like the above 100s vs 1 comparison, this is "***infinite GB/s***".
 In a more accurate sense, start-up cost is as fixed as opening random access files can be.
 (This is what DB software has always done and should not surprise.)

 More documentation can be had by just running `nio` with no arguments or `nio h` for a big help dump.  `nio` is both a library usable via `import nio` and a